Diamond Challenge FAQs

 Can I have more than one Team Advisor?

-Yes, you may have more than one team advisor, however, only one advisor payment will be covered if they are traveling to the University of Delaware for the Summit.
+Yes, you may have more than one team advisor, however, only one official advisor is allowed to be input in our competition management software when submitting a concept to the competition.

 How do I sign up?